cakephp/docs/fr/development/configuration.rst

 .. php:staticmethod:: read($key = null)

-    :param string $key: The key to read, can use be a :term:`dot notation` value
+    :param string $key: The key to read, can use be a :term:`notation avec points` value

     Used to read configuration data from the application.
 Defaults to CakePHP’s important debug value.
 If a key is supplied, the data is